4402PetShop/4402PetShop/README.md

-help             - Show all commands update-pet       - Edit pet attributes sell-pet         - Record a sale/adoption and update status update-employee  - Edit employee fields (name, email, salary, etc.)
+help             - Show all commands update-pet       - Edit pet attributes sell-pet         - Record a sale/adoption and update status add-employee     - Adds a new employee into the database and prints out their employeeID afterwards update-employee  - Edit employee fields (name, email, salary, etc.) remove-employee  - Removes employee using their employeeID
 ```

 ### Important Notes
-If updating an employee's name or address, replace spaces with underscores:
+When inputing an employee's name or address, replace spaces with underscores:
 ```
 update-employee 71599737 name Johnny_Brooks
+add-employee testing@testing.com William_Gates BillLovesApples! employee 123456789
 ```

 ---